The Green Dragon CBD Logo

 A quarter

-A quarter of weed is double the size of an eighth, meaning it contains 7 grams of bud.
 The appearance of a quarter can vary heavily depending on the type of flower and how thick and fluffy its buds are, but it usually can fit in two hands or a small container.

 A half

-14 grams of weed can be found in a half, which is usually enough to fill up a typical plastic sandwich bag.
 Again, it can be hard to eyeball a half – 14 grams of small buds might look like a lot more than 14 grams of large, dense buds.

-An ounce or pound
+An ounce

-Common Measurements of Weed: Chart
+Common Measurements of Weed: Cheat Sheet

 To keep all of that information straight and make it easy to figure out your ideal weed measurements, check out this basic breakdown: